SET001/doittest/README.md

 /import | import data from CSV file.
-Expect file to be put in `data` /patient/count | return a number patients records /patient/list  | return a full list of patients (with scheduled emails if any) /patient/listMissingFirstName | return a list of patients where email address is missing but consent is Y /patient/listWithConsentAndNoEmail | return list of patients with consent = true and with no email shcheduled for all days in cadence
+Expect file to be put in `data` /patient/count | return a number patients records /patient/list  | return a full list of patients (with scheduled emails if any) /patient/listMissingFirstName | return list of patients where with missing first name /patient/listWithConsentAndNoEmail | return a list of patients where email address is missing but consent is Y /patient/verifyEmailsForConsented | return list of patients with consent = true and with no email shcheduled for all days in cadence

 ## TODO